Last Updated on November 1, 2020 by Janet Frost

 Utah Scenic Highway 12

 Next stop is Bryce Canyon, a 2 hour drive further northeast into the Colorado Plateau.
 The back exit out of Zion on the Zion-Mt.
 Carmel Hwy is absolutely amazing.
 It was hard to drive 10 minutes without stopping for more photos.
 As you grow closer to Bryce, the darker rock formations of Zion start to shift into red limestone sculptures.
-Portions of this drive are the Utah Scenic Byway 12 and Heritage Highway 89.
+Portions of this drive are the Utah Scenic Byway 12, Red Canyon Visitor Center, and Heritage Highway 89.

 Bryce Canyon National Park